biopragmatics/oquat/docs/invalids/prefix/ncit.md

 ## `xao`: Xenopus Anatomy Ontology

-Identifiers for this prefix are given incorrectly correctly in `xao`.
+Identifiers for this prefix are given incorrectly in `xao`.
+See the [GitHub repository](https://github.com/xenopus-anatomy/xao).

 | external_xref                  |   usages_count | usages                                            |
 |--------------------------------|----------------|---------------------------------------------------|